The best 10 day Scotland itinerary

 Day 5: Explore Inverness

-Inverness, the ancient capital of the Highlands, sits at the northeastern end of the Great Glen where the River Ness meets the Moray Firth.
-Though now a bustling city of around 70,000 people, it retains a compact, town-like charm.
+Inverness, the ancient capital of the Highlands, is where you'll spend day 5 of your 10 days Scotland itinerary.
+Though now a bustling city of around 70,000 people, it retains a town-like charm.

 Things to do in Inverness

-While compact and walkable, don't try to pack too much in - the joy of Inverness lies in strolling its riverside paths and soaking in the Highland atmosphere.
+While compact and walkable, don't try to pack too much in—the joy of Inverness is in strolling its riverside paths and soaking in the Highland atmosphere.

 Inverness Castle viewpoint

 This sandstone castle, built in 1836, overlooks the River Ness from its clifftop perch.
 Although the castle itself isn’t open to the public, its viewpoint offers a panoramic view over Inverness and the Highlands.
-A great place to start your day and get a sense of the landscape.
+A great place to start your day.

 River Ness and the Ness Islands